 The studio at Eric Brew’s place is just starting to feel the heat.
 Morning is clearly the best time to be here.
 The artist rummages through old sketches, sorting out what he wants to appear in his upcoming Te Manawa exhibition “Eric Brew: I Am Of This”.

 Eric draws attention to an old sketch made on the shores of Lake Wairarapa.
-It’s a jangle of scribbled lines but somehow more communicative and expressive than the sketches with greater detail.
+There’s a jangle of scribbled lines but somehow it’s more communicative and expressive than the sketches with greater detail.

 “It’s just bang bang bang,” says Eric, describing why he likes it more than the others.
 “It’s a real hit.”

 These sketches will form a supplementary display to the main exhibition.
 So much choice, so little space!

 Paintings lie thick in the studio, leaning against each other in layers.
 Works from the ‘70s mingle with ones from last week.
 There are at least two on the go in different corners.

 It’s clear from this collection that Eric hasn’t planted his standard in any particular school or style.
 Still lifes with the universal bowl of fruit rub shoulders with landscapes, portraits and surrealism.
 Here, bold outlines suggest Matisse; there, the way a face shatters into emotional confusion suggests the cubist stylings of Braque, or even the unsettling portraiture of Francis Bacon.
 Eric calls it “fractionated realism”.

 He he picks a painting out of the jumble.
 “This one, I’m thinking Cezanne, those sort of guys.
 I think back to history and they’re the people I’ve got over my shoulder, the Rembrandts and the other ones going ‘get on with it, boy!’”